Dele Momodu: Education and career

 A graduate of University of Ife, (now Obafemi Awolowo University, Ile-Ife) 1982, Momodu holds a degree in Yoruba and a master's degree in English Literature (1988).
 He lectured at the Oyo State College of Arts and Science in Ile-Ife, between 1982 and 1983 while on National Service.
 Between 1983 and 1985, he was private secretary to the former Deputy Governor of Ondo State, Chief Akin Omoboriowo.
 In 1986, Momodu served the Ooni of Ife, Oba Okunade Sijuwade Olubuse II, managing the Motel Royal Limited owned by the monarch.
 Following Momodu's resignation from the Motel Royal, he went on to study for his post-graduate degree in English literature.
 He was during this time contributing articles to the likes of The Guardian, Sunday Tribune and other Nigerian-based publications.
-On 30 July 2016, Dele was awarded with an honorary doctorate degree (PhD) from the University of Professional Studies, Accra, Ghana, earning him the title "Doctor of Humane Letters".
+On 30 July 2016, Momodu was awarded with an honorary doctorate degree (PhD) from the University of Professional Studies, Accra, Ghana, earning him the title "Doctor of Humane Letters".